riturajshukla/Event-Management/README.md

 * `Procfile` - this is how you tell Heroku how to run your code.
 You shouldn't need to mess with this one.
 * `.eslintrc.json` - this is where we customize the rules for how your code gets linted (checked for style/errors) - most of them come from the `eslint-config-airbnb` package.
 You also shouldn't need to modify this one (please don't, actually).
 If you're working on cloud9, their built-in editor will automatically use your eslint configuration.
 If you're working in another editor, it will depend on your setup.
 * `README.md` - this file :)

+## Installing dependencies

+To install dependencies, run `yarn install`.
+Of course, you'll want yarn installed.
+You can install that with `npm install yarn` optionally adding the `-g` flag if you want to install it "globally", which will depend on your preferences.

+## Running the code

+To run this application in a development environment, use the command `yarn dev`.
+That will run the "dev" script defined in `package.json`, which itself runs [nodemon](https://github.com/remy/nodemon).
+Nodemon will automatically restart your application when it detects changes to your code.
+Each time it restarts your application it will run [ESLint](https://eslint.org) on your code first to detect common problems and enforce the JavaScript style specified in your `.eslintrc.json` file.

+In production, you should start the app with the command either `yarn start` or `npm start`.
+On Heroku, this will happen by default, in the absense of a Procfile.